MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/sm/manage/author-guidelines-and-best-practices-for-authoring-forms-in-the-authoring-tool.md

 ms.assetid: 9140312b-4d0b-4f22-a466-85887485e066
 ---

-# Guidelines and Best Practices for Authoring Forms in the Authoring Tool
+# Guidelines and best practices for authoring forms with the Service Manager Authoring Tool

 >Applies To: System Center 2016 - Service Manager